 - The lamps' box must be labeled with the words "Universal Waste Lamps" and marked with the date that the first lamp is put into the box.

 - Call UNM Recycling at 277-1681 when you are ready to have the box of lamps picked up.

 - If a mercury-containing lamp breaks, cleanup should be carried out as follows:

 - Wearing disposable gloves, place the larger pieces of the lamp into a plastic bag.
-Scoop up the small pieces with stiff paper or cardboard and place it into the bag.
+Scoop up the small pieces with stiff paper or cardboard and put it into the bag.
 Use sticky tape such as duct tape to pick up small pieces of glass and powder.
-Wipe the area with damp towels and add to the plastic bag.
-If the lamp breaks on the carpet, call SRS to vacuum after you have picked up what you can.
+Wipe the area with damp towels and add them to the plastic bag.
+If the lamp breaks on the carpet, call EHS to vacuum after picking up what you can.

 - Place the plastic bag into a box or other puncture-proof container.
 Once the container is closed/sealed, call UNM recycling for proper disposal.